subquery/documentation/docs/indexer/academy/herocourse/module2.md

 # Module 2: SubQuery Basics

 This module explains the working of the basic files of a SubQuery Project with an example.
-The module is divided into 3 short video lessons, each describing the usage of these files an what modfications you may need to do.
+The module is divided into 3 short video lessons, each describing the usage of these files an what modifications you may need to do.

-Refer to the documentation references, given at the end of the each lesson, for an in-depth explanation.
+Refer to the documentation references, given at the end of each lesson, for an in-depth explanation.

 ## Lesson 1: The Manifest File